onsigntv/apps/docs/JSBRIDGE.md

 Attributes set using this function are persisted only until the player reboots and affects attribute restrictions on content playback for this player until reboot.

+### <a name="setplayerattributes"></a>`signage.setPlayerAttribute({"name": "value", "other name": "other value"})`

+Update the current value of multiple player attributes based on the given object.

+Player attributes need to be created on the platform before they can be set.
+The object values must be either a Javascript `number` or `string`, according to the type specified when creating the attribute on the platform.

+If an attribute in the object does not exist or its value type is incorrect, it will be ignored.

+Attributes set using this function are persisted only until the player reboots and affects attribute restrictions on content playback for this player until reboot.

 ### <a name="sendevent"></a>`signage.sendEvent("level", "code", [, "message", {"extra": "values object"}])`

 Adds custom messages to the event listing page of the player.